juftin/camply/docs/providers.md

 # Providers

 camply works with a number of providers.
-A "provider" is an Online Booking Service that lists campsite and recreation inventory.
+A "provider" is an Online Booking Service that lists camping and recreation inventory.

 ## Recreation.gov